 During the first week of your test running, or if the level of traffic is very low (under 200 visits), we will not show the detailed report, as it’s too early to draw any conclusions from a small data sample.
 After that period, you will begin to see a detailed report with your test results based on the data collected thus far.
 The report is generated once a day and is based on all data collected since the beginning of the test.
 The longer you let the test run, the more data we can collect and the more accurate your results will be.
 Although, we would recommend not to extend the test period beyond 8 weeks.

-If you are already running a test, check out this article on understanding your Conversion Optimization Test results.
+If you already are running a test, check out this article on understanding your Conversion Optimization Test results.

 PRO TIP: Test on high-traffic pages so you can get more accurate results in a shorter timeframe.